 Gumbart became the fourth full-time Commissioner of the ASUN Conference in January 2007.
-He began his service with the conference, known as the Trans America Athletic Conference (TAAC) at the time, in 1991 as its first Assistant Commissioner.
+He began his service with the conference, then known as the Trans America Athletic Conference (TAAC), in 1991 as its first Assistant Commissioner.
 He was promoted to Associate Commissioner in 1997, and to Senior Associate Commissioner in 2004.

 Over the past few years, key ASUN initiatives under Gumbart’s leadership include the expansion of ASUN Women’s Lacrosse into a two-conference partnership with the Southern Conference, the signing of a football agreement with the Big South Conference, and, subsequent to the football deal, the addition of the University of North Alabama to the ASUN.
-The most recent membership activity is the addition of Liberty University beginning July 1, 2018.
+The most recent membership activity includes the addition of Liberty University for 2018-19 and the admission of Bellarmine University (Louisville, Kentucky) beginning July 1, 2020.
 The ASUN and SEC have partnered in officiating and now share programming, educational materials and coordinators in men’s and women’s basketball, baseball, and softball.
 The ASUN inducted its inaugural Hall of Fame class in 2015, accompanied by the launch of the virtual hall of fame site, www.asunhalloffame.org.
-In the spring of 2016, the ASUN debuted a new logo and branding campaign, launched through student-athletes on social media.
+In the spring of 2016 the ASUN debuted a new logo and branding campaign, launched through student-athletes on social media.

 Gumbart’s extensive national committee service includes multiple NCAA and CCA appointments.